A DOG FOR THE FAMILY

 A DOG FOR CHRISTMAS

 She came slowly awake, willing herself to stay asleep so she could continue the dream.
-She’d had this dream before and even though the dog differed sometimes, it was always warm, wiggly, with hair she loved to stroke, and it kissed her a lot.
+She’d had this dream before and even though the dog differed sometimes, it was always warm, wiggly, and it kissed her a lot.

-Still clinging to thoughts of her dream-dog, her thoughts drifted to a movie mom had taken her to see.
+Still thinking about her dream-dog, her thoughts drifted to a movie mom had taken her to see.
 There was a huge Christmas tree covered in sparkling lights with tinsel dripping from every branch.
-She had “taken on” so much about that Christmas tree that daddy had come home with a little one and she and mom had spent an afternoon dressing it up.
+She had “taken on” so much about that Christmas tree daddy had gone and bought one and she and mom had dressed it all up in tinsel and stuff.

-But Christmas meant she could open the presents!
+But Christmas meant she would get presents!
 She jumped from the bed, found her slippers, and rushed through her “morning routine” as mom called it, wondering if anyone would know she hadn’t brushed her teeth.
 Holding onto the banister, the awkward child raced down the stairs to the living room.
 Sure enough, mom and dad were sipping coffee in front of the fireplace.
 Well, it wasn’t a real fireplace like in that Christmas movie.
-Theirs had a little gas heater that daddy said was “good enough for Florida and a whole lot safer than wood.”
+Theirs had a little gas heater that daddy said was good enough for Florida and a whole lot safer than wood.